Causes Of Snoring – Introduction

 2. Soft Palate And Uvula, “Mouth based” Snoring

 Whilst it has been called “mouth based” here and elsewhere, it often also strictly refers to an area where the oral cavity moves to the pharynx.
-Long uvulas (the dangly bit at the back of your throat) and enlarged tonsils can all be included here in potential obstructions that might increase your risk of snoring.
+Long uvulas (the dangly bit at the back of your throat) and enlarged tonsils can all be included here as potential obstructions that might increase your risk of snoring.

 This area is also considered to be one of the causes in snoring who aren’t significantly overweight (as well as those who are) and is sometimes referred to as palatal flutter, where your soft plate is vibrating at night as air pushes over it.